dxw/playbook/src/delivery-management/team-changes-and-handovers.md

 [There's a rota](https://github.com/dxw/support-rota) which is set at least three months in advance.
-The rota is also (eventually) automatically reflected in 10,000ft.
+The rota is also (eventually) automatically reflected in Productive.
 The support week runs from Wednesday to Tuesday to align with our standard sprint cycles.

 See the [support guide](/tech/support-and-on-call/) for more details on how